HEADLINES: World & national news to state & local news, events - Knox TN Today

 - Farragut Ice Rink: Inviting friends and neighbors to lace up their skates and let loose at the Campbell Station Skate – Mayor Ralph McGill Plaza until January 3.
 Admission to the rink is $5, and it is closed on Mondays and on major holidays (Christmas Eve, Christmas Day, New Year’s Day)

-Smoky Night Lights by Zoo Knoxville This immersive show celebrates the uniqueness of the Smokies and runs till March 15.
-More information here.
+Smoky Night Lights by Zoo Knoxville CLOSED for now: This immersive show, which celebrates the uniqueness of the Smokies, was damaged by recent storms.

 Outdoor Knoxville.
 A calendar produced by Legacy Parks Foundation has a comprehensive list of upcoming local outdoor events.
 Find it here.